njaldea/nil/projects/gate/README.md

  -  async_outputs is invalid
  -  core argument is invalid
  -  input `edges::Readable<T>*` is not compatible to the expected input edge of the node

+## TODO

+- allow parallelized execution of nodes
+- allow a way to disregard node state
+    - force execution
+- connect two edges together without creating a node
+    - this will allow easier feedback loop